Azure/missionlz-edge/src/bicep/README.md

 f5VmAdminUsername | f5admin | Administrator account on the F5 NVAs that get deployed
 f5VmSize | Standard_DS3_v2 | The size of the F5 firewall appliance.
 It defaults to "Standard_DS3_v2"
 f5VmImageVersion | 15.0.100000 | Version of F5 BIG-IP sku being deployed
-stig | flase | Setting to true will allow Desired State Configuration on Windows remote access host to set STIG related controls.
+stig | false | Setting to true will allow Desired State Configuration on Windows remote access host to set STIG related controls.

 ### **Setup Deployment Container**